The Don Claugher Bursary

 Don Claugher was a scientist and Head of the Electron Microscope Unit at the Natural History Museum.
 His work was very experimental - he was very interested in new applications, methodologies and approaches to problems.
 Don was an active SEMT committee member for many years, holding both Chair and Treasurer positions as well as, in later years, an Advisor to the Society.
 Don sadly passed away in August 2005 and the SEMT continues to remember him for his enthusiasm for the society and his dedication to electron microscopy.

-The SEMT offers funding for early career scientists and artists to undertake electron microscopy projects
+The SEMT offers funding for microscopy projects

-Funding opportunity for Electron Microscopy Projects
+Funding Opportunity for Microscopy Projects

-Deadline for the Don Claugher bursary 2017
+The Don Claugher bursary 2021

 The SEMT would ask that the successful candidate to submit a short interim summary report half-way through the project time-line to show how the work is progressing.
 At this time at least one of the following presentation choices below should be indicated.